 The next step after identifying risks is to assess and manage them.
 According to CIMA (2008), risk assessment involves weighing the likelihood of a risk occurring against the severity of its impact if it is not mitigated.
 Risk management is a crucial element in contemporary management.
 There is a need to identify risks that may threaten the objectives of the organisation and to put strategies in place to deal with them.
 Risk management is, therefore, the process of reducing the possibility of adverse consequences occurring: by reducing the likelihood of an event taking place; by minimising its impact; or by taking advantage of the upside risk (CIMA, 2008).
-An organisation's management team is responsible for establishing a risk management system.
-Risk management is a process that was developed in order to assist with the management of business enterprises, and knowledge of its principles and practice has evolved over time.
+An organisation's management team is responsible for establishing a risk management of business enterprises, and knowledge of its principles and practice has evolved over time.